emaphp/eMacros/README.md

 #####The *executeWith* method

 <br/>
-The *executeWith* method allows us to define the parameters of a program as an array.
+The *executeWith* method can be used to send a list of arguments as an array.
 Using this method we can rewrite the previous example in the following way.

 ```php
 include 'vendor/autoload.php';